ournetworks/2019/notes/2019-03-30-planning-call.md

         07/01 submission decisions (-12)
         07/25 schedule posted (-9)
 - Shift CFP closing until July 1?
-- Fist week July block off for submission dec'ns
+- First week July block off for submission dec'ns
 - Smaller/more intentful outreach for exhibition mid-June
     - If we get one of the Arts Council grants, do outreach end of June to invite specific artists to CFP